appsmithorg/appsmith-docs/website/docs/getting-started/setup/deployment-architecture.md

 ## Deployment

 Appsmith runs as a single Docker container, housing all five processes in one image via Supervisord.
 The Appsmith Cloud runs on geographically distanced [Kubernetes](https://kubernetes.io/docs/concepts/overview/) clusters via AWS.
-This deployment strategy allows the Appsmith Cloud platform to be scale and avoid downtime during outages, as well as conduct rolling updates with minimal disruptions to service.
+This deployment strategy allows the Appsmith Cloud platform to scale and avoid downtime during outages, as well as conduct rolling updates with minimal disruptions to service.